 Hereford beef bavette, shallots in red wine, fried egg, tomato Provencale

-A French take on the traditional breakfast dish of steak and egg.
-It was a really juicy piece of beef (cooked medium rare, unless you specify otherwise).
+A French take on the traditional breakfast dish of steak and egg, as you can tell from the above image, it looked too good to eat!
+It was a really juicy and succulent piece of beef (cooked medium rare, unless you specify otherwise).
 As we’d come to expect, this was a large portion and I struggled to finish it!

 Gianduja mousse, lemon curd, caramel ice cream

 Easily the best part of the meal, the Gianduja mousse was light with a gorgeous chocolate shell complimented perfectly by the sweet tartness of the lemon curd.
 The ice cream and caramel crisp were delicious and I could have eaten more of everything.